jehuty0shift/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 Press `Enter`{.action} or click on the Green button to launch the search and wait for your results.

-You can also search some part of your message by entering:
+It's possible to search some part of your message by entering:

 ```
 helps going
 ```

-It will give you all the messages that contains the terms 'helps' and 'going'.
+Giving you all the messages that contains the terms 'helps' and 'going'.

 Graylog allows you to extensively search through your logs without compromising usability.
-If you want to know more about how to craft relevant searches on Graylog, head to [Graylog Search Documentation](http://docs.graylog.org/en/2.0/pages/queries.html){.external}.
+For more information about how to craft relevant searches on Graylog, please visit [Graylog Search Documentation](http://docs.graylog.org/en/2.0/pages/queries.html){.external}.

 Send several logs with different values for user_id, for example.
 At the left of the page you will see the fields present in your stream, you can click on the user_id checkbox to display all the values for this field along the logs.